kl1mm/localize/README.md

 ##### Last but not least
-Insert an ItemGroup with `<Localize>Relative path to the json file</Localize>` in the project file (csproj) into which you have inserted your * .json file.
+Insert an ItemGroup with `<Localizable>Relative path to the json file</Localizable>` in the project file (csproj) into which you have inserted your * .json file.

 ![alt text][csproj]